TreeBASE/treebase/BUILDING.md

 Building the artifacts in this repository
 =========================================

-This document describes the steps taken to re-compile the binary classes needed to deploy the TreeBASE web application.
+This document describes the steps taken to compile the classes of the TreeBASE project proper.
 Specifically, this includes:

-- The key subprojects from the [treebase](https://github.com/TreeBASE/treebase) code repository, i.e. the object-relational mappings implemented in [treebase-core](treebase-core) and the web application proper, i.e. [treebase-web](treebase-web), both bundled into a WAR archive for the Tomcat servlet container.
+- the object-relational mappings implemented in [treebase-core](treebase-core), and
-- The `PhyloWidget` applet for tree viewing and editing.

-In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available, but it is not re-compiled because its maintenance doesn't fall under the TreeBASE project.
+- the web application, i.e. [treebase-web](treebase-web)

+which are both bundled into a WAR archive for the Tomcat servlet container.
+(For a fully functioning web application, the headless mesquite library packaged as `mesquite-2.01.tb.jar` and the `PhyloWidget.zip` browser applet also need to be available to the web application.)
 All these artifacts, if successfully rebuilt, should be committed to [treebase-artifact](https://github.com/naturalis/treebase-artifact) so that the server provisioning process can make use of it.